-Use a punch made for marking tuning pin holes (Schaff part #174C) and use a ball peen hammer to tap the center points (Photo 6).
-If the punch is loose at all in the hole, try wrapping the end with just enough electrical tape to eliminate any wobble.
+Use a punch (Schaff's tuning pin bushing punch [Cat.
+No. 174C] adapts well to the job) and a ball peen hammer (Cat.
+No. MF-1916) to tap the center points for the tuning pin holes (Photo 6, next page).
+If the punch is loose in the hole in the webbing of the plate, try wrapping the end with just enough electrical tape to eliminate any wobble.
 Make sure that as you are using the punch, you are holding it perpendicular to the face of the plate.
 If there's any tilt to the punch, the point will not be centered correctly.

-Photo #6: Punching the center points
+Photo #6: Punching the center points.

-With all the tuning holes centered (be sure to run your eyes over the webbing from side to side to make that each point has been punched), remove the plate screws and store them in the holder, and remove the pinblock from under the plate.
-Before I do anything else, I mark each end of the block with a slanted arrow (Photo 7) to indicate the direction that the slant of the pins will take, away from the fitted, curved edge of the pinblock.
+With all the tuning holes centered (be sure to double check), remove the plate screws and store them in the holder, and remove the pinblock from under the plate.
+Before doing anything else, mark each end of the block with a slanted arrow (Photo 7) to indicate the direction that the slant of the pins will take, away from the fitted, curved edge of the pinblock.
 Better safe than sorry.

-Photo #7: Making sure of the slant
+Photo #7: Making sure of the slant.

 Now, back to the drill press.
-The set-up I use in our shop was discussed in a previous Journal article (Installing Pinblock Panels in an Upright, June, 2008).
-Basically, I have an extra wide auxiliary bed clamped to the existing cast iron bed (to provide stable support for the pinblock as it is slid from side to side).
+In my own shop I have an extra wide auxiliary bed clamped to the existing cast iron bed to provide stable support for the pinblock as it is slid from side to side.
 The bed of drill is canted forward at a 7 degree angle, with the curved, fitted edge of the pinblock frontward.
 The bit is cooled by a continuous stream of compressed air as the drilling is taking place.
-Again, the drill press table height is adjusted so that the bit is very close to the face of the pinblock, to facilitate lining the bit up with the center point.
+Again, the drill press table height is adjusted so that the bit is very close to the face of the pinblock to facilitate lining the bit up with the center point.